Jessica Pierce: Career

-Philosophy
+Research and philosophical works

+Pierce's early scholarship concerned environmental bioethics, an interdisciplinary area examining the ethical relationship between healthcare systems and ecological sustainability.
 In Environmentalism and the New Logic of Business, Freeman, Dodd, and Pierce argue that businesses should lead on environmental issues rather than merely meeting state-mandated standards.
-In The Ethics of Environmentally Responsible Health Care, Pierce and Jameton explore the environmental impact of the health sector.
+In The Ethics of Environmentally Responsible Health Care, Pierce and Jameton analyze the environmental consequences of medical institutions and argues for integrating ecological responsibility into healthcare ethics and clinical decision-making.